ganadurai/apigee-eventarc-workflow/README.md

 NOT protoPayload.methodName="google.cloud.apigee.v1.DeploymentService.GenerateDeployChangeReport"
 ```

-There is always a need to better capture the above events and process the events by posting it to a Cloud Function, Pub/Sub, Cloud Run or o an external http endpoint.
+There is always a need to better capture the above events and process the events by posting it to a Cloud Function, Pub/Sub, Cloud Run or to an external http endpoint.

 One of the ways to achieve the above is by utilizing [GCP EventArc](https://cloud.google.com/eventarc/docs/overview).
-An Eventarc trigger enables to capture specific events from cloudlogging audit logs and act on it.
+An Eventarc trigger enables to capturing specific events from Cloud Logging audit logs and acting on it.

 ## Sample Implementation